fonoster/fonoster/mods/identity/README.md

 In the case of Fonoster, we might have the Owner, Admin, and Member as Roles associated with a Workspace (group).
 In such cases, the Owner will be able to perform all actions, the Admin will be allowed to perform all actions except removing the Workspace, and members will have the ability to make changes to specific resources but not be able to see billing information.

+## Resource Ownership

+All resources created within Fonoster have an owner.
+The owner may be a user or a group.
+For example, a user may own a group/workspace, and a group can own applications, phone numbers, domains, etc.

+Creating a resource within a group automatically marks it with the group's identifier (the accessKeyId).

+> The `accessKeyId` for a user always starts with the prefix `US`, while the `accessKeyId` for a group starts with the prefix `GR`, which helps identify the resource owner type.

 ## Role-Based Access Control

 Fonoster Identity relies on Roled-Baed Access Control (RBAC) to offer granular control over parts of the system.
 The following type can describe the policy for RBAC within Fonoster Identity.